SujayVivek/SujayVivek/README.md

 - 🌱 I’m currently learning Backend Development

-- 🤝 I'm kooking for help with mastering the art of adulting.
+- 🤝 I'm looking for help with mastering the art of adulting.
 Investing, laundry folding, and general life hacks.
 SOS!

 - 💬 Ask me about my secret recipe for a perfectly seasoned codebase